• HOME

 • Power Curve - A graph that shows the net electricity output of the turbine versus the wind speed at hub height - usually at 10-minute intervals.

-• Primary Control (aka.
-Frequency Control or Primary Frequency Control) - Primary Control is an automatic function that uses turbine speed governors to adjust power output from the wind turbine generator, maintaining a balance between energy generation and energy demand, and so enhancing operational reliability for all power systems in a Control Area.
+• Primary Control - an automatic function that uses turbine speed governors to adjust power output from the wind turbine generator, maintaining a balance between energy generation and energy demand, and so enhancing operational reliability for all power systems in a Control Area.
+Also, Frequency Control or Primary Frequency Control.

 • Primary Control Power - The power output of a WTG with Primary Control.